 A good reference for Goldendoodle nutritional chow can be found at Dog Food Guide.
 It ranks food for your Goldendoodle based on quality and affordability.

-If you have a dog that is a picky eater you might not want to change foods abruptly.
-This can cause stomach upset and a whole list of problems you don’t want to get into.
+If you have a doodle that is a picky eater you might not want to change meals abruptly.
+This can cause stomach upset and a whole list of behavior problems you don’t want to get into.
 If your dog has to be bribed to eat, then he probably just doesn’t like the food he’s being given.
-Many Goldendoodle owners have found that adding a “surf and turf” type food keeps their dog eating consistently.
+Many Goldendoodle owners have found that adding a “surf and turf” type of food keeps their dogs eating their protein consistently.
 I guess because it’s so stinky that they love to eat it, and it is higher in calories in most cases.
 You should certainly try it and see if this gives the needed encouragement to eat what they are given.